 Due Torri Hotel

-The large rooftop terrace and amazing, sweeping views of Verona’s historic center are merely the tip of the iceberg when it comes what Due Torri Hotel has to offer.
-Luxurious and elegant, the property features a gorgeous lobby that is highly sough after for cultural events and exhibitions.
+The large rooftop terrace and amazing, sweeping views of Verona’s historic center are merely the tip of the iceberg when it comes to what Due Torri Hotel has to offer.
+Luxurious and elegant, the property features a gorgeous lobby that is highly sought after for cultural events and exhibitions.
 The Art-Nouveau restaurant is another highlight, as are the large, comfortable rooms with free Wi-Fi access and satellite TV.
 The hotel’s supreme location at the very heart of the city, near the Basilica di Santa Anastasia and less than 5 minutes from Juliet’s balcony, serves as the perfect starting point for travelers looking to see as much of Verona in a day as possible.
-The gorgeous period furniture in the rooms and suites perfectly complements the recent refurbishments and the fresh façade that has breathed a new life into the historic 14th-century palace that houses the Due Torri Hotel.

 Another centrally located property, Hotel Accademia is a bit closer to the Arena (350 m), housed in a historic building that was once owned by Giovanni Zenatello, a world-renowned opera singer who was instrumental in making the Verona Arena one of the greatest opera venues in the world.
 As if this remarkable pedigree isn’t enough, the hotel’s rooms were also frequently occupied by Maria Callas.
-Even today, the marble-paneled interiors and spacious rooms decorated in red and gold speak volumes about Hotel Accademia’s storied past.
-In spite of all that, the facilities that the property offers are unmistakably modern, including the up-to-date fitness center with Technogym equipment, the outdoor sun terrace with loungers, and free Wi-Fi throughout the hotel.
+The facilities that the property offers are unmistakably modern, including the up-to-date fitness center with Technogym equipment, the outdoor sun terrace with loungers, and free Wi-Fi throughout the hotel.

 Beautiful, comfortable, and welcoming, The Hostello stands out as one of the best hostels in Italy, with a beautiful garden, a modern shared lounge, and cozy rooms, some of which feature a balcony.
 Located only 2 km from the Piazza delle Erbe, The Hostello regales its visitors with a free continental breakfast, friendly and helpful staff, beautifully designed bathrooms, inviting common areas, and charming little quirks, such as the doors that open using a password.
 The rooms will make you feel you’re home, with the only downside being the fact that you will eventually have to leave.